 Massage therapists are often sought after to reduce pain and anxiety, so a disproportionate number of trauma survivors become bodywork clients.
-In addition, because touch can be foreign, threatening, reminding of past trauma, or reminiscent of the care received from a parent, massage therapy is inherently more likely to interact with trauma-relevant content than is the case in most professions.
+Because touch can be foreign, threatening, reminding of past trauma, or reminiscent of the care received from a parent, massage therapy is inherently more likely to interact with trauma-relevant content than is the case in most professions.

 Given the pervasiveness of trauma in the population and its relevance to bodywork, we become better-informed massage therapists by becoming a trauma-informed one.
 This article offers an introduction to what trauma and trauma-informed care is and examples of what to do or not to do in a massage therapy setting.

 More people know about trauma and its pervasiveness than ever before.
-This is evidenced by one of the many books about trauma, The Body Keeps the Score, has currently spent over a year on the NY Times Bestseller List.
-(1)
+This is evidenced by one of the many books about trauma, The Body Keeps the Score, has currently spent over a year on the New York Times Bestseller List.

 The Substance Abuse and Mental Health Services (SAMHS) Administration defines trauma as follows: